Techtonica/curriculum/projects/minimal-api-project.md

 #### Part 2 - Relational Database & CRUD Operations

+**Data Models/Relational Databases**
+- Draw a clear data model digitally or by hand for a relational table for your 'events', and add the picture to a project README.md.
+- Change your 'users' table data model so that it is related to the 'events' table.
+Hint: your user should be changed to look like this:
+{
+name: "string",
+events: [event ids]
+}

+**Database Migrations**
+- Add an 'events' table
+- Change your 'users' table so that it is related to the 'events' table.

 **NodeJS & ExpressJS**
+- There should also be an route to query just one field or one value from your table.
 - Build routes for PUT, POST, and DELETE requests to your DB.

-**Data Models/Relational Databases**
-- Draw a clear data model digitally or by hand for a relational table for your 'works', and add the picture to a project README.md

-**Database Migrations**
-- Add a 'works' table (blogposts, paintings, pastries, or whatever you chose)
-- Change your 'person' table so that it is related to the 'works' table.

 **Unit Tests**
 - Create at least one passing unit test for each PUT, POST, and DELETE route.